 - Add salt to taste.
 This cheese is meant to be very salty, so we suggest tasting and adjusting the salt to your preferences.

 - Know your agar.
 There is a lot of variability in the strength and consistency of agar.
 If you're having troubles dissolving and activating the agar, add more water in a tablespoon at a time.

 - Soak your almonds.
 Blending your cheese will be much easier!
 Plus, if you don't have blanched almonds, soaking them helps with skin removal.

 🍴 Tasting notes

-We love putting this vegan cotija cheese on everything, and we know you will too.
+We seriously put this vegan cotija cheese on everything, and we know you will too.
 It's: